-Bessma Momani in his article "Entrepreneurship: An engine for Job Creation and Inclusive growth" agrees with the pairs that inclusive growth occurs when economic prosperity is long-term, sustainable, and reaches a broad spectrum of a population.32 Bessma also agrees with Acemoglu and Robinson that economic growth is successful when it is diversified across sectors, inclusive of various groups in the labour force, attributable to productive employment.33 Bessma notes that as developing countries continue to struggle with limited fiscal capacity to create jobs and absorb new entrants into the labour market, the attractiveness of including entrepreneurship in job creation toolkits has grown.
-In the attractiveness of including entrepreneurship in job creation toolkits has grown.
-In the attractiveness of including entrepreneurship can be a crucial generator of jobs while entrepreneurial activities invariably create some new jobs in the short term.
-Citing Acemoglu and Robinson, Bessma affirms that evidence from Europe and the United States has shown that competition created by new firms can replace inefficient companies.
-The loss of jobs from those companies and from failing startups is offset by job creation in the first year of a firm's life, providing a net increase in jobs for the overall economy in the long term.
+Bessma Momani in his article "Entrepreneurship: An engine for Job Creation and Inclusive growth" agrees with the pairs that inclusive growth occurs when economic prosperity is long-term, sustainable, and reaches a broad spectrum of a population.32 Bessma also agrees with Acemoglu and Robinson that economic growth is successful when it is diversified across sectors, inclusive of various groups in the labour force, attributable to productive employment.33 Bessma notes that as developing countries continue to struggle with limited fiscal capacity to create jobs and absorb new entrants into the labour market, the attractiveness of including entrepreneurship in job creation toolkits has grown.34 furthermore, Bessma comments that "entrepreneurship can be a crucial generator of jobs while entrepreneurial activities invariably create some new jobs in the short term.
+35 Citing Acemoglu and Robinson, Bessma affirms that evidence from Europe and the United States has shown that competition created by new firms can replace inefficient companies.36 The loss of jobs from those companies and from failing startups is offset by job creation in the first year of a firm's life, providing a net increase in jobs for the overall economy in the long term.
 Bessma notes that such positive employment effects can help African countries to create jobs and promoting an eco system that nurtures entrepreneurs should be an important policy priority for governments looking to further develop their economies.
-Thus Bessma enumerates the challenges that hinder entrepreneurs to include, competition from larger firms, regulatory, and limited access to capital.
-These sessma agrees with Acemoglu and Robinson that governments in Africa should therefore create incentives for banks to provide loans that are more accessible to entrepreneurs in Africa.
+Thus Bessma enumerates the challenges that hinder entrepreneurs to include, competition from larger firms, regulatory, and limited access to capital.37 Bessma agrees with Acemoglu and Robinson that governments in Africa should therefore create incentives for banks to provide loans that are more accessible to entrepreneurs in Africa.